Contributing

 git clone https://github.com/your-github-username/pymeasure.git

-If you had already installed PyMeasure using pip, make sure to uninstall it before continuing.
+If you had already installed PyMeasure using pip

 pip uninstall pymeasure

-Install PyMeasure in the editable mode.
+Install PyMeasure in the editable mode and select optional extras.

 cd /path/for/code/pymeasure

-pip install -e .
+pip install -e .[tests,docs]

-This will allow you to edit the files of PyMeasure and see the changes reflected.
-Make sure to reset your notebook kernel or Python console when doing so.
-Now you have your own copy of the development version of PyMeasure installed!
+will allow you to edit the files of PyMeasure and see the changes reflected.

 Working on a new feature